ziboyi/autoencoder/README.rst

 Scripts
 -------

+* It works with python 3.5 and tensorflow 1.4

 * ``prepare-data.py``: reads a text file and create numpy files that can be used to train an autoencoder.
 For example: ``python prepare-data.py data/address.txt data``

 * ``train-autoencoder.py``: train a new autoencoder model.
 For example: ``python train-autoencoder.py models data/vocabulary.txt data/train-data.npz data/valid-data.npz``